-To achieve the UK's potential vision UK political leaders must harness the UK's digital leadership by including open source software, open data and open standards as central to the digital strategy with a world-leading strategy and agile digital policy backed by procedures.
+To achieve this potential vision for the UK our political leaders must harness the UK's digital leadership by including open source software, open data and open standards as central to the digital strategy with a world-leading strategy and agile digital policy backed by procedures.
 To enable this goal to be achieved and to give back control, the UK must follow the example we see in global tech companies.